United Nations War Crimes Commission: Functions and activities

-One of the Commission's tasks was to carefully collect evidence of war crimes for the arrest and fair trial of alleged Axis war criminals.
-However, the Commission had no power to prosecute criminals by itself.
+One of the commission's main tasks was to carefully collect evidence of war crimes for the arrest and fair trial of alleged Axis war criminals.
+After the war, Centers of Documentation of Nazi War Crimes were established throughout Germany to support its research and activities.
+However, the commission had no power to prosecute criminals by itself.
 It merely reported back to the government members of the UN.
 These governments then could convene tribunals, such as the Nuremberg International Military Tribunal and the International Military Tribunal for the Far East.
-The Commission was headed by Cecil Hurst from 1943 to 1945, then by Lord Wright until 1948 before being dissolved in 1949.
+The commission was headed by Cecil Hurst from 1943 to 1945, then by Lord Wright until 1948 before being dissolved in 1949.

 According to British academic Dan Plesch, Adolf Hitler was put on the UNWCC's first list of war criminals in December 1944, after determining that Hitler could be held criminally responsible for the acts of the Nazis in occupied countries.
 By March 1945, a month before Hitler's death, "the commission had endorsed at least seven separate indictments against him for war crimes."

-However limited its powers, the creation of the commission was a landmark in the history of human justice in the field of international law.